Urban Outfitters, Inc. (URBN) CEO Richard Hayne on Q1 2021 Results - Earnings Call Transcript

 Frank Conforti

-Adrian, as it relates to sort of fixed versus variable and the landlord negotiations, I certainly don’t want to comment on any specific negotiation and where they are landing.
+Adrienne, as it relates to sort of fixed versus variable and the landlord negotiations, I certainly don’t want to comment on any specific negotiation and where they are landing.
 I think we are looking for all opportunities in order to align our expense ratios with traffic and we would love for that to be variable in nature and we’ll see exactly where they land as the conversations continue to unfold.

-As it relates to store payroll, I can't command the store leadership teams and home office teams enough here.
-I can tell you with the utmost confidence that I think we have the ability, the leadership, the systems and the process in place to continually align our store payroll in providing what is, has always been known an incredible experience in our stores, along with where sales demand is, and that’s today and going forward, and I think our teams have done an amazing job in doing so, in getting stores opened, and planning for what demand can look like in the future.
+As it relates to store payroll, I can't commend the store leadership teams and home office teams enough here.
+I can tell you with the utmost confidence that I think we have the ability, the leadership, the systems and the process in place to continually align our store payroll in providing what is, has always been known an incredible experience in our stores, along with where sales demand is, and that’s today and going forward, and I think our teams have done an amazing job in doing so and getting stores opened, and planning for what demand can look like in the future.

 Operator